sutoiku/puffin/meetup/README.md

 ![Hotel](https://user-images.githubusercontent.com/1074452/216159090-525d221e-838c-4746-a311-99c71b4a828d.jpeg)

 ## Activities
 PuffinDB will organize some activites, but participants will be free to spend their free time as they wish.
-This is **not** a bro party.

 Good meals in Michelin starred restaurants will be served though.